skepticli/tutorial-screencast-to-gif/README.md

 ### Custom conversions

 There are many ways to tinker with the flags for both `convert` and `ffmpeg` to get the quality and filesize that you want.
 You can get pretty far with the command-line, especially with a little piping, to create animated GIFs with dynamically-delayed and resized frames (e.g. to "pause" or "zoom", even if the original screencast didn't have such transitions), but at some point, you'll probably want to make a nice Ruby/Python/Perl wrapper if you plan on industriously-creating animated-GIF-screencasts or what have you.

+Making animated-GIFs is a fun venture.
+But again, keep your mind open to the potential non-GIF related uses for `ffmpeg` and `convert`.
+For example, I like converting the output of `ffmpeg` with [Tesseract](https://code.google.com/p/tesseract-ocr/), the command-line optical-character-recognition program, for cases when video clips shots of (legible) documents.
+Getting comfortable with the command-line allows for limitless custom applications.

-Here are some resources:
+Here are some resources for now:

 - [How to record quick, easy screencast videos with Mac OSX](http://thenextweb.com/apple/2011/01/15/how-to-record-quick-easy-screencast-videos-with-mac-osx/)
 - [How do I convert a video to GIF using ffmpeg, with reasonable quality?](http://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality)